NICHD-BSPC/geo_prepper/README.rst

 Here we specify the columns containing files to include in the GEO submission as ``key:value`` pairs.
 Accepted keys are listed below:

-Note that, all paths must be **absolute paths** to the described files.

 +----------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | key      | description                                                                                                                                                                    |
 +==========+================================================================================================================================================================================+